at-import/breakpoint/README.md

 ### Respond-to

 Respond-to now comes built-in to Breakpoint, no separate imports required.
-It lives under the default namespace for the module (`@include breakpoint.respond-to`).
-To add a breakpoint for respond-to, use the exported `add` mixin `@include breakpoint.add`.
+It lives under the default namespace for the module (`@include breakpoint-sass.respond-to`).
+To add a breakpoint for respond-to, use the exported `add` mixin `@include breakpoint-sass.add`.

 ## Contributing to Breakpoint